mhornstein/Cloudinary-Test/Part3/part3.md

 ## Meta description

-Build a simple HTML/CSS/JS app that uses the Cloudinary JavaScript SDK to load images and apply transformations like resizing and overlays, and even experiment with AI-powered effects.
+Build a simple HTML/CSS/JS app that uses the Cloudinary JavaScript SDK to load images and apply transformations like resizing and overlays, and even lets you experiment with AI-powered effects.

 ---